Botswana

 Mobile Safari 11 Nights Botswana

-Best time to visit Botswana for a safari
+What is the Best Time to Visit Botswana for a Safari?

-Botswana has something to offer all year round, with each season delivering extraordinary adventure and unique wildlife experiences.
-When planning your trip, it’s best to first consider what you hope to get out of your Botswana Safari.
-If you’re a bird watcher, the wet season would be best for you, however, if you’re looking for large herds of buffalo and elephants, then the dry season would be the ideal time to visit.
+Botswana has something to offer all year round, each season delivering extraordinary adventure and unique wildlife experiences.
+When planning your trip, consider what you hope to get from your Botswana safari.

 Wet Season (November to April)